junhaiqi/centroAnno/README.md

 # Analyze the structure of centromere with template information from given **sequencing reads**:
 ./centroAnno $your_sequencing_reads.fa -o $your_output -x anno-read

+# Analyze and summarize the output of centroAnno, details in misc/misc/README.md.
+python misc/misc/cautils.py $centroAnno_output_dir $your_analysis_dir
 ```